- Childfree refers to not having children by choice.

-The U.S. Census Bureau’s Current Population Survey reports that, in 2014, 47.6 percent of women between 15 and 44 had no children, and that percentage is the highest since they began collecting data in 1976.
+The U.S. Census Bureau’s Current Population Survey reports that, in 2014, 47.6% of women between 15 and 44 had no children, and that percentage is the highest since they began collecting data in 1976.

 In other words, more women and couples are childless than ever before.
-And, for many, kid-free status is something they actively chose.
+And, for many, kid-free status is something they actively choose.